An operational continuum limit of quantum combs: The continuous process tensor framework

 Although we have used the well-known cMPS continuum limit to arrive at our main result, we wish to emphasise that it need not be siloed in this form.
-In this section, we will show this by abstracting away from the cMPS representation and obtain the class of (unnormalised) quantum field theory states with $d_{\rm S}^4 - 1$ bosonic species on $[0, T]$ that represent a quantum stochastic process on $[0, T]$.
+In this section, we will show this by abstracting away from the cMPS representation and by doing so we will obtain the class of (unnormalised) quantum field theory states with $d_{\rm S}^4 - 1$ bosonic species on $[0, T]$ that represent a quantum stochastic process on $[0, T]$.
 This generalisation paves the way towards using techniques from quantum field theory other than cMPSs to study quantum stochastic processes.
-Additionally, let us remark that we do not claim that field theory states describe \emph{all} quantum stochastic processes, as they are studied by the mathematical literature, but rather that they define a physically motivated subset of them, which is interesting from a practical standpoint.
+Additionally, let us remark that we do not claim that Fock space vectors describe \emph{all} quantum stochastic processes, as they are studied by the mathematical literature, but rather that they define a physically motivated subset of them, which is interesting from a practical standpoint.
 We leave the rigorous mathematical treatment of the connection between the bosonic Fock space and quantum stochastic processes as mathematical objects to future work.
-Consequently, language and tools applicable to quantum field theory can be applied directly to the study of non-Markovian processes.